ParchmentMC/ParchmentJAM/README.md

 (Because the identifiers data does not contain a way to express it, the lambda meta information will not be written even if `--writeLambdaMetaInformation`/`-wli` is set to `true`.)

+## License

+This project is licensed under the MIT License.
+Consult the `LICENSE.txt` file for details.

 [jammer]: https://github.com/marchermans/JarAwareMapping

 [mcpconfig]: https://github.com/MinecraftForge/MCPConfig